Staff Prep 28: Observability — Metrics, Logs, Traces & SLOs

 Why percentiles beat averages

-Average latency hides tail latency.
-If 99% of requests take 10ms and 1% take 10 seconds, your average might be 110ms — looks fine.
-Your p99 is 10 seconds — your worst customers are suffering.
+Average latency hides the tail.
+If 99% of requests take 10ms and 1% take 10 seconds, your average is around 110ms and your dashboard looks fine.
+Your p99 is 10 seconds and your worst customers are having a miserable time.

-At Staff level, you always look at p50, p95, p99, and p99.9.
-The gap between p95 and p99 tells you how bad your tail is.
-The gap between p99 and p99.9 tells you how bad your worst users have it.
+At Staff level you always look at p50, p95, p99 and p99.9.
+The gap between p95 and p99 tells you how bad the tail is.
+The gap between p99 and p99.9 tells you how bad it is for the unlucky few (and those unlucky few are usually your biggest customers, which is its own cruel joke).

 -- PromQL: percentile latency by endpoint